csebooks/artificial-intelligence/content.en/iv-uncertain-knowledge-and-reasoning/_index.md

 - Sometimes there is no plan that is guaranteed to achieve the goal—yet the agent must act.
 It must have some way to compare the merits of plans that are not guaranteed.

 Suppose, for example, that an automated taxi!automated has the goal of delivering a passenger to the airport on time.
 The agent forms a plan, A90, that involves leaving home 90 minutes before the flight departs and driving at a reasonable speed.
 Even though the airport is only about 5 miles away, a logical taxi agent will not be able to conclude with certainty that “Plan A90 will get us to the airport in time.”
 Instead, it reaches the weaker conclusion “Plan A90 will get us to the airport in time, as long as the car doesn’t break down or run out of gas, and I don’t get into an accident, and there are no accidents on the bridge, and the plane doesn’t leave early, and no meteorite hits the car, and . . . .”
-None of these conditions can be

-480

-Section 13.1.
-Acting under Uncertainty 481

-deduced for sure, so the plan’s success cannot be inferred.
+None of these conditions can be deduced for sure, so the plan’s success cannot be inferred.
 This is the **qualification problem** (page 268), for which we so far have seen no real solution.

 Nonetheless, in some sense A90 _is_ in fact the right thing to do.
 What do we mean by this?
 As we discussed in Chapter 2, we mean that out of all the plans that could be executed, A90 is expected to maximize the agent’s performance measure (where the expectation is relative to the agent’s knowledge about the environment).
 The performance measure includes getting to the airport in time for the flight, avoiding a long, unproductive wait at the airport, and avoiding speeding tickets along the way.
 The agent’s knowledge cannot guarantee any of these outcomes for A90, but it can provide some degree of belief that they will be achieved.
 Other plans, such as A180, might increase the agent’s belief that it will get to the airport on time, but also increase the likelihood of a long wait. _The right thing to do—the **rational decision**—therefore depends on both the relative importance of various goals and the likelihood that, and degree to which, they will be achieved._ The remainder of this section hones these ideas, in preparation for the development of the general theories of uncertain reasoning and rational decisions that we present in this and subsequent chapters.

-**13.1.1 Summarizing uncertainty**
+### Summarizing uncertainty

 Let’s consider an example of uncertain reasoning: diagnosing a dental patient’s toothache.
 Diagnosis—whether for medicine, automobile repair, or whatever—almost always involves uncertainty.
 Let us try to write rules for dental diagnosis using propositional logic, so that we can see how the logical approach breaks down.
 Consider the following simple rule: